Posted on 27/01/2015 by Phillip Island Nature Parks

-Three Australian fur seals trapped in netting at Seal Rocks have been rescued by staff from Phillip Island Nature Parks, Deakin University and the Cowes Fisheries office.
+Three Australian fur seals entangled in rubbish at Seal Rocks have been rescued by staff from Phillip Island Nature Parks during a January trip to the colony.

-“The incident really highlights the impact of marine debris on wildlife and the importance of disposing of rubbish responsibly, particularly fishing net and line,” said Dr McIntosh, seal researcher at the Nature Parks.
+“The entanglements highlight the impact of marine debris on wildlife and the importance of disposing of rubbish responsibly, particularly fishing net and line,” said Dr McIntosh, seal researcher at the Nature Parks.

 Ms Danene Jones - Communications Executive

 Tel: +613 5951 2825 Mobile: 0418 402 161 Email: email@example.com